 Beta and Alpha

 Alpha is a measure of the success of your investment.
 It calculates how much a stock or fund has outperformed the general market.
 This follows the principle that when the market rises over time, it adds value to most of the stocks.
-This is called market return, and is often adjusted with risk.
-However, there are many stocks which outperform, usually because of higher earnings.
+This is called market return and is often adjusted with risk.
+However, there are many stocks that outperform, usually because of higher earnings.
 Their return is higher than the market.
-Alpha calculates this difference, by comparing your stock or fund with a benchmark index.
-It, thus, represents how much value has added or subtracted to total returns.
+Alpha calculates this difference by comparing your stock or fund with a benchmark index.
+It, thus, represents how much value has been added or subtracted to total returns.

-A stock or fund is thus given a positive or negative alpha value, denoted as a single or double digit value.
-A positive value denotes outperformance, while the negative alpha means underperformance.
+A stock or fund is thus given a positive or negative alpha value, denoted as a single or double-digit value.
+A positive value denotes outperformance, while a negative alpha means underperformance.
 A positive alpha of 3.5 means the stock has beat the index by 3.5%.
-Every investor is thus ‘seeking positive alpha’.
+Thus, every investor is ‘seeking positive alpha’.

-While alpha deals with the rewards of the investment, Beta gives perspective about the volatility or risks involved.
-Just like alpha, beta too established by comparing with a benchmark index.
+While alpha deals with the rewards of the investment, beta gives perspective on the volatility or risks involved.
+Just like alpha, beta is also established by comparing it with a benchmark index.
 It measures the volatility in a stock’s price and is denoted in positive or negative figures.
 A positive beta value means that the stock moves in the same direction as the index.
-A negative value indicates an opposite direction, that is, the stock rises when the market falls and vice versa.
+A negative value indicates an opposite direction; that is, the stock rises when the market falls and vice versa.
 Also, a beta value over 1 means the stock is more volatile than the market.

 For example, if the beta value is 1.1, the share price is likely to swing more by 10% than the index.
 A value lower than 1 means the stock price does not fluctuate as much.

-Thus, high beta values means more risk.
+Thus, high beta values mean more risk.
 However, a smart investor can also use this to make gains.

 Margin

-Buying stocks that you can't afford is known as Margin Trading.
+Buying stocks that you can’t afford is known as margin trading.
 You buy stocks by paying a marginal amount of the actual value, which you can pay either in cash or in shares as security.
 Your broker funds your margin trading transactions, which you can settle later while squaring off your position.
-You make a profit when the profit earned is much higher than the margin, else you suffer a loss
+You make a profit when the profit earned is much higher than the margin; otherwise, you suffer a loss.

 Entering a position (also known as opening a position) and then exiting the same position (also known as closing the position) is defined as a round trip.

-For example, buying 100 shares of XYZ stock at Rs.20 and selling 100 shares of XYZ stock Rs.21 approximately 20 minutes later.
+For example, buying 100 shares of XYZ stock at ₹20 and selling 100 shares of XYZ stock ₹21 approximately 20 minutes later.
 Day trading is a series of speculative round trips executed inside of market hours.

 Averaging

 Stop loss is like insurance on your trade.
-Say you bought 100 shares of a stock at Rs.90.
-If your maximum risk appetite is Rs.1000, then your stop loss should be placed at around Rs.80.
-At that point, the loss is booked and the position is closed.
+Say you bought 100 shares of a stock at ₹90.
+If your maximum risk appetite is ₹1000, then your stop loss should be placed at around ₹80.
+At that point, the loss is booked, and the position is closed.

-Stop losses are very common; in fact they are a must, in intraday trading as it is a protection against risk of market volatility.
-When you buy a stock, the stop loss is below the buy price and when you sell a stock, the stop loss is above the sell price.
-Short term traders place bracket orders which have stop losses and profit targets built in.
+Stop losses are very common; in fact, they are a must in intraday trading as they protect against the risk of market volatility.
+When you buy a stock, the stop loss is below the buy price, and when you sell a stock, the stop loss is above the sell price.
+Short-term traders place bracket orders that have stop losses and built-in profit targets.
 If one of the orders is executed, the other leg is automatically cancelled.

-A moving average is a technical indicator that combines price points of an instrument over a specified time frame, and divides by the number of data points, to give you a single trend line.
-It is popular amongst traders because it can help to determine the direction of the current trend, while lessening the impact of random price spikes.
+A moving average is a technical indicator that combines the price points of an instrument over a specified time frame and divides it by the number of data points to give you a single trend line.
+It is popular amongst traders because it can help to determine the direction of the current trend while lessening the impact of random price spikes.

 Bid and Ask

-This is done automatically by the trading system at NSE or BSE.
-The combination of the best bid and asks form the order book for a stock.
+This is done automatically by the trading system at the National Stock Exchange (NSE) or the Bombay Stock Exchange (BSE).
+The combination of the best bids and asks form the order book for a stock.

 Volatility